ibm-cloud-docs/vmwaresolutions/vmonic/trbl_limitations.md

 The Microsoft® Active Directory™ (AD) Domain Services server is automatically set up to download the updates only.
 It does not install these updates or restart automatically.
 You must install the updates manually and restart at a scheduled time that avoids any interruptions of the ongoing AD server configuration and other backup jobs.
 To apply Windows® updates, install the updates manually.

 If you want to upgrade your Active Directory server OS version, open an {{site.data.keyword.IBM}} Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support#trbl_support-procedure).
-Before you proceed with a new OS installation, you must back up all domain controllers and VMware vCenter Server® instances.
+Before you proceed with a new OS installation, you must back up all domain controllers and {{site.data.keyword.vcf-auto}} instances.
 {: note}

 ## Related links